butlerx/wetty/docs/apache.md

 3. Validate your wetty version does not allow access to `/wetty/ssh/` else again you will be able to impersonnate anyone: provided by
    either:
-   1. a recent wetty commit disabling it in case of `remote-user` presence
+   1. wetty version 2.0.3 and beyond implements this by disabling this feature in case of `remote-user` presence
    2. apache2 conf as provided in previous section (containing the `<Location /wetty/ssh/>`)